maryliag/cross-post/README.md

 ## Usage
 - Click on `More Actions` on the message you want to share (you don't have to be the author)
 <img src="images/select-action.png" width="400"/>
-- Select the channel you want to share and add any new info if you want
+- Select the channel you want to share
 <img src="images/share-message.png" width="400"/>
 - The Message will show up on the new channel
 <img src="images/shared-message.png" width="600"/>